gkostka/lwext4/README.md

 The most of the source code of lwext4 was taken from HelenOS:
 * http://helenos.org/

 Some features are based on FreeBSD and Linux implementations.

 KaHo Ng (https://github.com/ngkaho1234):
 * advanced extents implementation
 * xattr support
 * metadata checksum support
-* journal recovery
+* journal recovery & transactions
 * many bugfixes & improvements

-fuse-lwext4 project:
+Lwext4 could be used also as fuse internals.
+Here is a nice project which uses lwext4 as a filesystem base:
 * https://github.com/ngkaho1234/fuse-lwext4

 Features